Snapchat Planets Order and Meaning Explained (2025)

 Last but not least, Neptune is the eighth planet in our solar system and denotes the eighth friend in your Snapchat best friends list in the app’s Solar System.
 Remember, there is no love or life on this desolate Blue Planet.

-Now, tapping on the badges reveals the friendship position on the Friend Solar System.
+Tapping on the Bes Friends badge reveals the friendship position on the Snapchat Solar System.
 To make things interesting, the closeness is represented in the form of planets.
 Each represents a different position in their Snapchat best friend list.
 Here is how you can check which planet you are in your friend’s Snapchat solar system:

-Do note that the Solar System feature is disabled by default for new Snapchat+ subscribers.
-You need to go to your profile -> Snapchat+ -> toggle on Solar System to see the planet’s details.
+The Snapchat Solar System feature is disabled by default, and if you are a new Snapchat+ subscriber, then you will have to turn it on by going to your Snapchat profile > Snapchat+ > toggle on Solar System to see the planet’s details.
 If you still cannot see your friend’s solar system, follow our guide for step-by-step instructions to enable the Snapchat solar system feature manually.

 That’s everything you need to know about how Snapchat’s friend solar system works.
 This is one of the coolest features to know and stay in touch with your best friends.